Oil slicks and algae blooms marring Venezuela’s largest lake are visible from space

 The latter is a natural occurrence in the lake, said Frank Muller-Karger, a biological oceanography and remote sensing professor at University of South Florida.
 An extensive bloom was recorded by NASA in 2004.

-The overload of nutrients pouring from both land and sea — compounded by runoff from nearby farmlands and sewage — feed activity from microorganisms like phytoplankton and duckweed, producing the vibrant green layer captured in NASA’s satellite photos.
+The overload of nutrients pouring from both land and sea — compounded by runoff from nearby farmlands and sewage — feed activity from microorganisms such as phytoplankton and duckweed, producing the vibrant green layer captured in NASA’s satellite photos.
 When these creatures die, they sink to the bottom and decay — a process that causes hypoxia, or low-oxygen water.

-“It’s gotten much worse and it’s also an indication of pollution, because some of it is caused by the agricultural industry’s fertilizer,” Muller-Karger said.
+“It’s gotten much worse, and it’s also an indication of pollution because some of it is caused by the agricultural industry’s fertilizer,” Muller-Karger said.
 “The bottom of the lake probably is already hypoxic almost permanently.
 That means organisms like fish, crabs, mollusks can’t live there, and it impacts the local fisheries and environment.”

 Adding the oxygen-stifling algae into the mix, Klein said, further burdens an ecosystem grappling with a steady stream of oil pumping into its waters.